Knights Contract: Reception

 The PlayStation 3 version received "mixed" reviews, while the Xbox 360 version received "generally unfavorable" reviews according to video game review aggregator Metacritic.

 IGNs Levi Buchanan was positive when mentioning the story, feeling invested in the two leads and their narrative.
 Cody Guinta of PALGN highlighted the premise and story as standing out from other games in its genre, and praised the grim setting.
 Famitsu similarly praised the unusual setting and characters.
 Chris Watters of GameSpot felt a lack of chemistry between Heinrich and Gretchen, but was drawn in by the narrative.
 Game Informers Andrew Reiner said the story delivered a satisfying payoff, while GameTrailers faulted the cutscenes as consisting of boring dialogue between the two leads.
 Joystiqs Mike Schiller said the story was "not bad" but let down by its repetitive dialogue.
 Kevin W. Smith of Official Xbox Magazine felt the narrative fell flat after a strong opening premise, while Edge briefly described the story as "terrible".

-Giunta found the music and voice work to be the game's best aspect, while crticisising the lack of polish in its graphics and cutscenes.
+Giunta found the music and voice work to be the game's best aspect, while criticizing the lack of polish in its graphics and cutscenes.
 Reiner, while faulting the overall presentation, praised the character designs, and enjoyed both the music and Laura Bailey's performance as Gretchen.
 By contrast GameTrailers disliked the voice cast's performances, while praising the environment and enemy design despite technical issues.
 Buchanan praised the art design and music, but disliked the uneven voice acting and faulted the frequent loading screens and uneven frame rate.
 Commenting on its presentation, Edge noted unimpressive graphics and art outside the witches' boss designs.

 Famitsu praised the combination of melee and magic-based attacks, but two of its four reviewers faulted its poor camera and uneven difficulty.
 Guinta enjoyed the combat mechanics despite other elements bringing the experience down, while Reiner saw potential in the concept when the game's systems worked correctly.
 Watters found the combat enjoyable when the various mechanics worked, but disliked the boss fights and the design of later levels.
 Smith felt there was fun to be had, but a lack of polish and other issues such as the camera created unnecessary difficulties.
 Edge noted some enjoyable elements in its combat and magic system, but noted these systems were undercut by the game's other flaws.
 GameTrailers found the gameplay overly repetitive and faulted the punishing nature of QTEs, complaints echoed along with other issues such as the camera by Schiller.
 Buchanan echoed criticisms of the QTEs and found the gameplay generally frustrating and its level design poor.
 Gretchen's unreliable and unresponsive AI was repeatedly criticised, due to how easily she could be killed while Heinrich was immobilised.